A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

 and show the dotted diagonal map exists.
 This is equivalent to a lift in this square of diagrams indexed by $\cat M_n^\op$:

 Since we assumed that $E \ra B$ was an ex-fibration, the right-hand vertical map is an ex-fibration as well (\cite{ms}, 8.2.4).
 Therefore it is also a $q$-fibration.
 So it suffices to show the left-hand vertical map is an acyclic cofibration of diagrams.
-Using (\cite{ms}, 7.3.2), this reduces to showing that
+By standard techniques, this reduces to showing that